Scheduler Overview#

 Features, which

-track relevant information for that Survey
+track relevant information for that Survey over time.

-calculate values to contribute to the reward that
+The BasisFunctions calculate values to contribute to the reward that

 consider some aspect of the current conditions: a simple example is

-which calculates its value
+the SlewtimeBasisFunction which calculates its value based on the slewtime

 from the current telescope position to the desired location on the sky.

-track relevant information for that Survey
+The Features track relevant information for that Survey,

 such as how many observations have already been obtained or when the last